 - $7 per every $1000 of the estate’s value

-Fees valid as of July, 2023, accessed from the Saskatchewan Court of King’s Bench.
+Fees valid as of December 2024, accessed from the Saskatchewan Court of King’s Bench.

-Probate Fees in Manitoba:
+Probate fees in Manitoba:

-As of November 6, 2020, probate fees have been eliminated in Manitoba.
+Since November 6, 2020, probate fees have been eliminated in Manitoba.

-Probate Fees in New Brunswick:
+Probate fees in New Brunswick:

 In New Brunswick, the Probate Court Act outlines the following probate fees:

-Fees valid as of July, 2023, accessed from the New Brunswick Probate Court Act.
+Fees valid as of December 2024, accessed from the New Brunswick Probate Court Act.

-Probate Fees in Nova Scotia:
+Probate fees in Nova Scotia:

 In Nova Scotia, estates under $100,000 are subject to a flat fee and a percentage for the remainder of the estate.

-Fees valid as of July, 2023, accessed from the Nova Scotia Courts of Probate.
+Fees valid as of December 2024, accessed from the Nova Scotia Courts of Probate.

-Probate Fees in Newfoundland and Labrador:
+Probate fees in Newfoundland and Labrador:

 In Newfoundland and Labrador, estates under $1,000 are subject to a flat fee and a percentage for the remainder of the estate.

-Fees valid as of July, 2023, accessed from the Supreme Court of Newfoundland and Labrador.
+Fees valid as of December 2024, accessed from the Supreme Court of Newfoundland and Labrador.

-Probate Fees in PEI:
+Probate fees in PEI:

 In Prince Edward Island (PEI), the Probate Act states that, estates under $100,000 are subject to a flat fee and a percentage for the remainder of the estate.

-Fees valid as of July, 2023, accessed from the PEI Probate Act.
+Fees valid as of December 2024, accessed from the PEI Probate Act.

-Probate Fees in Quebec:
+Probate fees in Quebec:

 In Quebec, only a holograph (handwritten) will or a will in front of two witnesses requires probate and is subject to a flat fee.
-A notarial will does not require probate; however, there will be a court filing fee of $223.
+A notarial will does not require probate; however, there will be a court filing fee of $230.

-Fees valid as of July, 2023, accessed from Justice Quebec.
+Fees valid as of December 2024, accessed from Justice Quebec.

 Estates in Nunavut are subject to a maximum of $400 in probate fees.

-Fees valid as of July, 2023, accessed from the Nunavut Courts.
+Fees valid as of December 2024, accessed from the Nunavut Courts.

-Probate Fees in Yukon:
+Probate fees in Yukon:

 Estates in the Yukon are subject to a maximum of $140 in probate fees.

-Fees valid as of July, 2023, accessed from the Government of Yukon.
+Fees valid as of December 2024, accessed from the Government of Yukon.

-Probate Fees in Northwest Territories:
+Probate fees in Northwest Territories:

 Estates in the Northwest Territories are subject to a maximum of $400 in probate fees.

-Fees valid as of July, 2023, accessed from the Government of Northwest Territories.
+Fees valid as of December 2024, accessed from the Government of Northwest Territories.

 There are strategies to either separate assets or to ensure assets do not flow through the estate, thereby avoiding probate.
 Those options include: